dhebel/babycal/README.md

 WIP (Resumen del funcionamiento del framework.)

 ## Usage

-Just clone and run `python3 src/run.py` with Python 3.
+Just clone and run the scripts for generation, translation and analysis